Real Housewives of Orange County: Where Are Your Favorite Cast Members Now?

 Bravo Photo: Mitchell Haaseth

 Away from the cameras, the former Bravo star has been working hard on her Lynne Curtin Designs.
 In fact, she hopes to expand into bikini and equestrian accessories soon.
 As for her two daughters, Lynne shared that Alexa has a boyfriend while Raquel is a mom.
-"She has a three and a half year old named Carter.
+"She has a son named Carter.
 He's just so much fun.
 He looks like a mini Heath Ledger," she told E!
-News.
+News in 2018.
 "He's so full of energy.
 It's been fun.
 Carter calls me Gia.
 I don't want to be called a grandma."
 And for those curious about Lynne's relationship status, she is happily single.
 "I'm just happy with my life now.
 Life is good," she told us.

 BRAVO

 Back in season three, Quinn made her debut on the Bravo series.
 Since leaving the show, the OC housewife moved to Northern California to be close to her daughter and her four grandchildren.
 "I bought this fabulous piece of land and have been working hard making this a home...but the seclusion is getting to me," Quinn admitted to E!
-News.
+News in the summer of 2018.
 "I wouldn't change the time I spent on Bravo for the world.
 It was fun, stressful, exciting and filled with lots of drama.
 How many can say they were ever on a reality show let alone one that started the whole Housewives craze?"

 Joe Buglewicz/Getty Images